makspll/Mini-Physics-Engine/README.md

 # Mini-Physics-Engine
-A 2D (maybe 3D in the future) Physics engine based on the "Game Physics Engine Development: How to Build a Robust Commercial-Grade Physics Engine for Your Game" Book by Ian Millington
+A 2D (maybe 3D in the future) Iterative, Impulse-Based Physics engine based on the "Game Physics Engine Development: How to Build a Robust Commercial-Grade Physics Engine for Your Game" Book by Ian Millington

 The engine is obviously not meant for production usage, it's a toy I wrote to help me understand how physics engines work!
 I wrote this way back and recently tranasfered the code from dropbox and introduced cmake.